 According to the complaint, after diverting much of their foundation budgets to these underfunded services, the poor districts do not have enough remaining to cover basic costs such as staffing, books, technology, and building maintenance and repair.
 As a result, schools in poor districts must contend with unsafe buildings, inexperienced teachers, outdated material, overcrowded classrooms, lack of specialists like guidance counselors and the elimination of AP classes, music, art, and sports.
 Some teachers rely on online fundraising platforms to buy basic classroom supplies.

-Plaintiffs are claiming violations of the state constitution’s education adequacy clause, as well as violations of equal protection of the laws based on income, race and national origin.
-They allege that while Massachusetts is ranked first in the nation for education, the state also ranks 31st in educational equality by race.
+Plaintiffs alleged violations of the state constitution’s education adequacy clause, as well as violations of equal protection of the laws based on income, race and national origin.
+They claimed that while Massachusetts is ranked first in the nation for education, the state also ranks 31st in educational equality by race.

 Last updated: July 2019